 I have previously examined the conception of this effort (see “Why Invent a Social Contract?”) and view it as perhaps the most desperate of modernism’s attempts to find replacement warrants for goodness claims once established by religious authority (see “Modernism’s Midwives”).
 Considering its deficiencies, the social contract theory, which swung the locus of political power to the individual and proposed a justification for majority rule, has enjoyed a surprising and undeserved success, but one that entails some heavy baggage (see “Alienation of Civic Affection”).
 By enshrining the retention of liberty as a political ideal, it has guaranteed resentment against government as a usurpation of individual power and so has brewed a simmering distrust.
 But a social contract orientation also guarantees that every act of government in pursuit of what it sees as “the common good” will alienate some portion of the electorate who find their interests violated because the theory demands that individuals view their public pursuits as being inevitably in conflict and enshrines moral neutrality as the unwritten first line of contractarian theory despite the moral contradictions that are inevitable results of impositions of power (see “Natural Law and the Legality of Human Rights”).
-Proof lies in the ratification of constitutions by majorities and by sanctioning revision of the contract by majoritarian vote.
+Proof lies in the ratification of constitutions by majorities and the sanctioning of revision of the contract by majoritarian vote.
 The axiom of the entire theory is that whatever the people prefer is what the contract will sanction.